pimcore/pimcore/doc/README.md

 Pimcore provides a fully flexible and extendable platform for managing and exploiting data of any type.
 The Core Framework is the foundation of the whole platform and provides a lot of basic functionalities.

-It gathers 4 major modules to answer a lot of use cases:
+It gathers four major modules to answer a lot of use cases:
 - Product Information (PIM) and Master Data Management (MDM)
 - Digital Asset Management (DAM)
 - Enterprise Content Management (CMS/UX)